t3kt/luminator/README.md

-modes.tox | the shared system component which processes system modes and generates settings, etc based on the current mode modelist.txt | list of the system modes, specifying which settings files and components each mode uses param_defs.txt | definitions for system (not mode-specific) parameters environments.txt | definitions for various environments in which the system can run, including settings for host names, midi ports, etc global_settings.txt | globally shared settings, which can be overridden by local settings, mode settings, environment settings, etc
+modes.tox | the shared system component which processes system modes and generates settings, etc based on the current mode modelist.txt | list of the system modes, specifying which settings files and components each mode uses param_defs.txt | definitions for system (not mode-specific) parameters environments.txt | definitions for various environments in which the system can run, including settings for host names and MIDI ports global_settings.txt | globally shared settings, which can be overridden by local settings, mode settings, environment settings, etc